Bare Feet Wedding In Manaslu Circuit And Tsum Valley Trek

 In June this year, Susannah and Joshua Beckett were married at Birendra Lake, near Sama Gaun on the Manaslu Circuit and Tsum Valley Trek.
 Opting out of a big wedding in Canada, where the couple is from, Susannah and Joshua nevertheless wanted to have a day they would remember for the rest of their lives.

-The bride was stunning in a backless traditional white dress, while the groom looked the classic bridegroom in his black suit.
-What the stunning photographs don’t show, however, is how the bride had to get into her dress behind a stone hut while trying hard not to step in yak dung or how they are both actually shoeless (Or hiking bootless) in many of the pictures!
+The bride was stunning in a backless traditional white dress, while the groom looked like the classic bridegroom in his black suit.
+What the stunning photographs don’t show, however, is how the bride had to get into her dress behind a stone hut while trying hard not to step in yak dung or how they are both shoeless (Or hiking bootless) in many of the pictures!

 While tourists do get married in Nepal not many options to do so during a 22-day trek.
 So how did this idea come about?